 Also located in St. George’s, at the end of Silk Alley, you’ll find Pilot Darrell’s Square, named for James Darrell, one of Bermuda’s most legendary seamen.
 While he was a enslaved, he earned fame for expertly piloting the 74-gun HMS Resolution through the treacherous reefs off of Bermuda in 1795.
 Fame wasn’t all he earned, though.
 The powers that be were so impressed with his superior navigation skills that Darrell was granted his freedom after his daring feat.
 He subsequently bought a house in what is now Pilot Darrell’s Square, becoming the first documented black homeowner in Bermuda.
 His direct descendants still reside there.

 Bermuda Heritage Museum

 The Bermuda Heritage Museum highlights the social, cultural and political achievements of black Bermudians.
-During your visit, you’ll learn the history of Cup Match (the a two-day cricket game match which includes a public holiday celebrated celebrating during the Bermuda’s Emancipation and Somers Day holidays), Bermudian black lodges and the 1959 Theatre Boycott, the event that ultimately ended segregation in Bermuda.
+During your visit, you’ll learn the history of Cup Match (the a two-day cricket game match which includes a public holiday celebrated celebrating during the Bermuda’s Emancipation and Mary Prince Day holidays), Bermudian black lodges and the 1959 Theatre Boycott, the event that ultimately ended segregation in Bermuda.